-6.8.1 Satellite unit with manual satellite selection (TeleSat)
+6.8.1 Satellite unit with automatic antenna alignment (Teleco)

-The selection of the desired satellite is carried out on the operating panel of the unit.
-The automatic advance unit ensures that the antenna is precisely aligned to the desire satellite.
+The satellite unit is equipped with an automatic advance unit.
+This automatic advance unit ensures that the antenna is aligned precisely.

 When switching on the unit, the antenna is extended automatically.
-When switching off the unit and when starting the vehicle engine, the antenna is retracted automatically.
+When switching off the unit or when starting the vehicle engine, the antenna is retracted automatically.